Halloween Beginning Sounds Clip Cards

 Love,

 P.D.
-Please let me know if these clip cards worked for you, or if you think I need to add or replace something.
-My goal is to help you in any way I can and I don’t like anything better than to post something that you might find useful.
-Also, if you came up with different ideas and want to share them, I would love to post them as well.
+Please let me know if these clip cards worked for you or if you think I need to add or replace something.
+I aim to help you in any way I can, and I’m not too fond of anything better than posting something that you might find helpful.
+Also, if you come up with different ideas and want to share them, I would love to post them.